morepath/morepath/doc/implementation.rst

 All this is implemented by Dectate_.

-Morepath specific directives are defined in :mod:`morepath.directives`.
+Morepath specific directives are defined in :mod:`morepath.directive`.
 Each directly or indirectly cause :class:`dectate.Action` objects to be created.
 When the action is performed various configuration registry objects are affected.
 These registries are the end result of configuration.

-:class:`morepath.app.RegRegistry` is the most advanced of registries used in Morepath and is based on :class:`reg.Registry`.
+:class:`morepath.directive.RegRegistry` is the most advanced of registries used in Morepath and is based on :class:`reg.Registry`.
 In this registry generic dispatch functions as defined in :mod:`morepath.generic` get individual implementations registered for them.
 Reg dispatches to specific implementations based on the function arguments used to call the generic function.
 Much of the functionality